andywillis/metafilter-favisualised/README.md

 # uws-metafilter-favourites-visualised

-Update of Jordan Reiter's [Metafilter MultiFavorited Multiwidth](http://userscripts-mirror.org/scripts/review/18788) Greasemonkey script to add a visual cue to post comments on Metafilter.
+An update of Jordan Reiter's [Metafilter MultiFavorited Multiwidth](http://userscripts-mirror.org/scripts/review/18788) Greasemonkey script to add a visual cue to post comments on Metafilter.

 This version includes all the subsites that include comments, and not just Mefi, Ask, and Talk.